-At March 31, 2024, we had cash and cash equivalents of approximately \$310.4 million.
+At September 30, 2024, we had cash and cash equivalents of approximately \$442.3 million.
 Based on our current financial condition and forecasts of available cash, we believe that we have sufficient funds to support our operations for at least the next 12 months.
-There can be no assurance that we will continue to be successful in commercializing FIRDAPSE® and FYCOMPA®, that our commercialization of AGAMREE® will be successful, or that we will continue to be profitable and cash flow positive.
-Further, there can be no assurance that if we need additional funding in the future, whether such funding will be available to us on acceptable terms.
+There can be no assurance that we will continue to be successful in commercializing FIRDAPSE®, FYCOMPA® and AGAMREE®, or that we will continue to be profitable and cash flow positive.
+Further, there can be no assurance that if we need additional funding in the future, whether such funding will be available to us on acceptable terms